Simonster1999/group-02-web/README.md

 * Quest log (Parent view)

 The parent view of the quest log is a page that is only accessible to the parent.
-The parent can access this page by using the parent password.
 From here, the parent can create quests and delete or update already existing quests.
 Any quests added by the parent will be visible to the child in the regular quest log page.
 Completed quests will be greyed out and marked as complete.
 A completed quest can be deleted and grant the reward for the chore or deleted without rewarding if the chore was not actually completed.

 * Reward (Parent view)